jnozzi/cocoadev.com/markdown/PurpleHelpButton.md

 ----

 It'd be better to open it in the help book.
-Add this General/IBAction somewhere and then hook it up:
+Add this IBAction somewhere and then hook it up:

-    - (General/IBAction)displayHelp:sender
+    - (IBAction)displayHelp:sender
 {
-    General/[[NSHelpManager sharedHelpManager] openHelpAnchor:@"YOUR_HELP_ANCHOR_HERE" inBook:@"YOUR_HELP_BOOK_TITLE_HERE"];
+    [[NSHelpManager sharedHelpManager] openHelpAnchor:@"YOUR_HELP_ANCHOR_HERE" inBook:@"YOUR_HELP_BOOK_TITLE_HERE"];
 }

--- General/AndyMatuschak
+-- AndyMatuschak

 ----

 Would anyone mind posting an example of what a help anchor looks like in a help book?
 Is it just a standard HTML anchor or does it have special requirements?

 *Yeah, it's just a standard HTML anchor (though you have to run it through the help indexer for it to be able to find them).
-Feel free to consult Pixen's docs (http://opensword.org/downloads/pixenwithhelp.zip -- kinda in beta) for reference. -- General/AndyMatuschak*
+Feel free to consult Pixen's docs (http://opensword.org/downloads/pixenwithhelp.zip -- kinda in beta) for reference. -- AndyMatuschak*